Evensong WebSite Banner N-W.jpg

 Glenn mckenzie

-Glenn McKenzie is a disabled Kiwi actor, musician, and writer based in Sydney who has spent the past 50+ years performing in England, NZ, and Australia.
+Glenn McKenzie is a Neurodiverse Kiwi actor, musician, and writer based in Sydney who has spent the past 50+ years performing in England, NZ, and Australia.

 Graduating from Auckland University with a B.Mus (Composition), he was a Drama/Arts Director for South Pacific Television; performed with Mercury Theatre (Auckland), Downstage, Depot, & Bats Theatres (Wellington); a featured Performance Artist at The Performance Space (Sydney) and on ABC Radio (AUS).
 He has directed The Victoria University “Summer Shakespeare” (NZ) plus written/directed for “The Lichfield Mystery Cycle” (UK).